Leoburgur/Juke-Box-Sumulator/README.md

-# Vending Machine Simulator
+# Juke box simulator

-This Python project simulates a simple vending machine to demonstrate state machines.
-It offers both a text-based version that operates in the terminal and a graphical user interface (GUI) version built using tkinter.
+This Python project simulates a simple Jukebox music player.
+It offers a graphical user interface (GUI) version built using tkinter.

 ## Table of Contents
 - [Features](#features)